 “Luke 5:16 says, ‘Jesus withdrew into lonely places and he prayed.’
 True, Christ may not have been lonely, but just ‘withdrew into lonely places.’
 However, in the same way that his lonely places provided a place of hope for Him, the loneliness you sometimes feel can promote positive change in your life.”

 I’ve personally learned this to be true.
-When Steve is away on business trips or busy with other matters, God has shown me ways to turn these alone times into positives where I do things that will make the time special and help the time to go by faster (like spending one-on one time with God, family, friends, hobbies, interests, and such).
+When Steve is away on business trips or busy with other matters, God has shown me ways to turn these alone times into positives.
+I do things that will make the time special and help the time to go by faster.
+(These can include spending one-on one time with God, family, friends, hobbies, interests, and such.)

-I’ve also learned that being alone can sometimes be a blessing in disguise because you can learn some things during that time.
-For one:
+I’ve also learned that being alone can sometimes be a blessing in disguise.
+You can learn some things during that time.

 “Spend time alone to think about what you are expecting from your partner.
 Are they aware of what you are looking for?
 Remember that we all grow and change over time.
 Perhaps your needs have changed.
 Discuss this with your partner.
-Sometimes we assume our partners know things that we haven’t communicated to them” (From an eHow article titled “How to Overcome Loneliness in Marriage“).
+Sometimes we assume our partners know things that we haven’t communicated to them” (From the eHow article, “How to Overcome Loneliness in Marriage.“)

-“I have learned much about forced isolation, since this present marriage.
-This is a good marriage; my husband a good man, and a good father.
-He is usually deeply absorbed in his own work, and emotionally unavailable; but is a steady, calm, and pleasant husband, with a rich sense of humor.
+“I have learned much about forced isolation, in this marriage.
+This is a good marriage.
+My husband is a good man, and a good father.
+He is usually deeply absorbed in his own work, and emotionally unavailable.
+But is a steady, calm, and pleasant husband, with a rich sense of humor.
 I absolutely love his laughter!
 I long to be a godly and pleasant wife.

 “When I yearn for attention or affection, and the time is not right, I go straight to God, searching for grace.
 I’m on a mission for peace in my own heart.
-I want to be able to accept that my husband’s desires are not always going to match up with mine; and be satisfied and happy with that.
+I want to be able to accept that my husband’s desires are not always going to match up with mine.
+Also, I want to be satisfied and happy with that.
 It’s much harder than it sounds.
 It takes a lot of prayer, humility, and ‘dying to self.’

 “One thing is plain for me to see.
 God has put me here, in a marriage that I wanted to be in, and am glad to be in.
 He knew I was going to experience loneliness in a new way.
-Therefore, He clearly sees this as being good for me… I am able to leave the future in God’s hands, and not worry about it.
-It is the present that I must deal with.
+Therefore, He clearly sees this as being good for me.
+I am able to leave the future in God’s hands, and not worry about it.
+The present is what I must deal with.
 It is minutes, hours, and days, when I have to again pray for grace, acceptance, and the absence of resentment or bitterness.”